-Freshly is not actually a meal kit service.
-Rather, it’s a 21st century TV-dinner delivery service.
+Freshly is a 21st century TV-dinner delivery service.
 What they send is freshly prepared, fully cooked, microwavable meals.
 Sort of like Hungry Man, but with fresher and better quality ingredients, updated recipes and no preservatives.
 The meals take 2 to 3 1/2 minutes to warm up and 2 more minutes before you can plate them (though nothing stops you from eating them directly from the tray, they do look better plated).

-Freshly offers a total of 30 refrigerated tray meals which are delivered to your home weekly.
 You can subscribe to get anywhere between 4 and 12 meals a week, and a box is delivered weekly.
 Meals cost between $9 to $12.50 each, depending on how many you buy.
 I chose the standard 6-meals deal, which costs $10/meal or $60 a week – which is about the same price as meal kit companies such as Blue Apron and HelloFresh.
 They now also offer some premium meals at premium prices, usually $1-$2.50 more.
 Shipping used to be free but it’s now $10/week.

 I thought the quality of the food was very good (save for one dish).
 But personally, I don’t think I’d use them frequently simply because they don’t have enough meals that appeal to me.

 The meals take between 2 1/2 and 3 1/2 minutes to heat up, plus 2 minutes to rest.

 When I first signed up, they assigned me to get my meals on a Wednesday.
 That’s not really convenient for type of food which is best suited for busy weekdays.
 However, I was able to change my preferences to get my meals on Mondays in the future.

 The meals were delivered during the day with plenty of time to use them.